k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/18_large_schema_navigation.md

 * **View dataset properties and the *refersTo* relations** by clicking the dataset name in the Schema Dataset List.

+  * The dataset names in the link are hyperlinks.
+Clicking on each of them allows to "jump" to the relevant dataset.

   ![](../images/schema_explorer_view_properties.png)

 * **View dataset fields with their properties** by expanding the dataset in the Schema Dataset List and clicking any of the fields in the list.

   ![](../images/schema_explorer_view_fields.png)

-  * Complex fields can also be expanded within the Schema Dataset List view:
+  * **Complex fields** can also be expanded within the Schema Dataset List view:

   ![](../images/schema_explorer_view_complex_fields.png)